Phone Recommendations

 These so-called "gaming" phones such as ASUS ROG, Lenovo Legion, Nubia Red Magic, Razer Phone, vivo IQOO, & Xiaomi BlackShark.
 They're not really gaming cellphones - they're actualy just decent networking phones with some gaming flairs, such as :

-Personally, other than the ROG Phone II (since there's some custom ROMs & the ever-important inbuilt headphone jack - 9/10/2023 late update : with ASUS' removal of bootloader unlock, I will no longer tolerate the ROG Phone II.), I can't recommend "gaming" phones, at least until someone out there makes an actual "gaming" cellphone, with microSD, HRR LCD, inbuilt headphone jack, & active custom ROM support. (by the way I have a recipe ready for those who thinks they could manufacture one)
+Personally, other than the ROG Phone II (since there's some custom ROMs & the ever-important inbuilt headphone jack - 9/10/2023 late update : with ASUS' removal of bootloader unlock, I will no longer tolerate the ROG Phone II.), I can't recommend "gaming" phones, at least until someone out there makes an actual "gaming" cellphone, with microSD, high refresh (and touch reaction speed) LCD, inbuilt headphone jack, & active custom ROM support. (by the way I have a recipe ready for those who thinks they could manufacture one)

-This is my personal opinion - I cannot & will never (except for the Pixel 3 & Mi A2) use a cellphone without a headphone jack (and cellphones without any kind of ports by eventual extension, should it exists) unless I have a very good reason to do so.
-Here's why I won't generally use and/or recommend cellphones without headphone jacks :
+This is my personal opinion - I cannot & will never (except for the Mi A2 & Pixel 3) use a device without a headphone jack (and device without any kind of ports by eventual extension, should it exists) unless I have a very good reason to do so (though in hindsight neither of the aforementioned devices are good for me).
+Here's why I won't generally use and/or recommend device without headphone jacks :

 Unimportant points